AIAPS — Governance

 Future versions of the specification may introduce additional policy codes, payload fields, verification methods, or interoperability rules.

-The AIAPS registry is responsible for issuing valid AIAPS identifiers and maintaining the integrity of registry records.
+The AIAPS Registry is responsible for issuing valid AIAPS identifiers and maintaining the integrity of registry records.

 Section 02 — Versioning